Jeremy Hefner

-Jeremy Scott Hefner (born March 11, 1986) is an American former professional baseball pitcher and pitching coach for the New York Mets of Major League Baseball (MLB).
-He played in MLB for the New York Mets, and has previously coached for the Minnesota Twins.
+Jeremy Scott Hefner (born March 11, 1986) is an American former professional baseball pitcher who currently serves as the pitching coach for the Atlanta Braves of Major League Baseball (MLB).
+He played in MLB for the New York Mets, later serving as their pitching coach for six seasons, and also previously coaching for the Minnesota Twins.

 Amateur career

 Hefner attended Perkins-Tryon High School.
 He was a first-team all-state selection as a senior.
 He also lettered in football.

 Hefner attended Seminole State College for two years before transferring to Oral Roberts University.
 In his freshman year, he was 5–4 with a 4.03 ERA and 47 strikeouts in 46 innings.
 In his sophomore year, he was 4–1 with a 4.25 ERA and 49 Ks in 36 innings pitched.

 Professional career

 The New York Mets selected Hefner in the 46th round of the 2004 Major League Baseball draft; however, he opted not to sign.
 He was next drafted by the Mets in the 48th round of the 2005 Major League Baseball draft, but again did not sign.